mat-docs/ATLAS.DisplayAPI.Site/docs/devguide/detailed/factoriesandservices.md

 !!! note

-    These factories (except `IDisplayParameterService`) are registered with _Autofac_ (_IoC container_)
+    These factories and services (except `IDisplayParameterService`) are registered with _Autofac_ (_IoC container_)

-    To obtain an instance of a service, inject as a parameter into the _View Model_ constructor
+    To obtain an instance, inject as a parameter into the _View Model_ constructor

     `IDisplayParameterService` is a display specific service (accessible via `DisplayPluginViewModel.ServiceContext` property)

-The following sections provide further information regarding usage of each service.
+The following sections provide further information regarding usage of each.